Meet Our California Wildfires Recovery Fund Grantee Partners

 North Bay Jobs with Justice received $150,000 to build organizational capacity and support worker-led campaigns for a just recovery from fires.
 This funding will help North Bay Jobs with Justice deepen its work with farmworkers during wildfires; broaden outreach to affected workers, to assist with clean up and rebuilding; and develop a vision for creating good jobs doing climate adaptation and mitigation that is necessary to make its community and land more fire resilient.

-Northern California Grantmakers and Philanthropy California received $300,000 to help increase philanthropic investments in reducing the community’s risks and vulnerability to disasters and climate crises, and supporting equitable long-term disaster recovery efforts.
+Northern California Grantmakers and Philanthropy California received $300,000 to help increase philanthropic investments in reducing the community’s risks and vulnerability to disasters and climate crises and to support equitable long-term disaster recovery efforts.
 Additionally, funding will help advance equitable disaster and climate change policies at the municipal, state and federal levels.
 The funded project also strengthens statewide coordination linking philanthropy across California with key government, private and statewide nonprofit partners to leverage resources to support recovery and resilience.

 Northern California Indian Development Council was awarded $150,000 to assist two Native American tribes with developing pilot emergency response plans to better prepare for future disasters and other emergencies.
 This work creates a template for California tribes to create emergency response plans and provides technical assistance and consulting services to assist them with tailoring the projects to their needs as necessary.